AchilleGrieco/mygoalsapp/README.md

 ## What I learned

 I implemented for the first time a full authentication system using JWT.
 With this project I learned more about Spring Security strengthening my abilities on this topic.
-The Flutter frontend that I'm currently developing is making me better understand the API interactions between frontend and backend.
-I'm also improving my Flutter skills, learning modern state management methods to handle data in the frontend.

 ## Test the code